Find Free Madison County IL Public Records (Lookup Resource)

 Source: Illinois State Police12

-How To Run a Madison County Court Case Search
+How To Execute a Madison County Court Case Search

 Whether it’s a dissolution of marriage, annulment, or criminal felony, all cases that originate out of Madison County are heard by the Circuit Court.
 This means that even the cases that originate out of towns like Edwardsville and Alton will be heard in the Circuit Court.